- Lalaine Perez, Executive Director, Ext. 181501

 Building Cultural Bridges

-The Dual Language Immersion program can provide unique teaching and learning opportunities for all its participants: students, parents, teachers, administrators, and communities.
+We recognize the complex and diverse needs of a growing and changing population possessing various values, backgrounds, and preparations pose unique challenges for educators, business leaders, and policymakers in the United States.
+The Dual Language Immersion Program provides unique teaching and learning opportunities for all its participants: students, parents, teachers, administrators, and communities.
 Dual Language Immersion education serves as a linguistic and cultural bridge for all, and it helps to embrace and promote linguistic and cultural pluralism inside and outside the school.
-The District is committed to supporting our schools in offering Dual Language Immersion programs that will prepare our future citizens with the necessary academic and linguistic competencies to be highly qualified individuals and to be competitive in a global society.
+We are committed to supporting our schools in offering Dual Language Immersion Programs to prepare our future citizens with the necessary academic and linguistic competencies to be highly qualified and competitive globally.

 What is the Dual Language Immersion Program?